project-confero/confero/README.md

 you can use Docker to run the project in the same environment it'll be in for production.

+We're also using [docker-compose](https://docs.docker.com/compose/), which allows you to spin up the whole project, with a database, in a single command.

 #### Prerequisites

 Install Docker and docker-compose: